 In this system, woody perennials are combined with annuals and pastures.
 The systems can be classified into two categories that include home gardens and woody hedgerows for browse, green manure, mulch, and soil conservation.

-In this system, woody hedges especially the fast-growing, are preferred for the purpose of mulch, browse, soil conservation and green manure.
-The common components include Leucaena luecocephala, Erythrina sp, viz, and sesbania Grandiflora.
+In this system, woody hedges especially fast-growing, are preferred for the purpose of mulch, browse, soil conservation, and green manure.
+The common components include Leucaena luecocephala, Erythrina sp, viz, and Sesbania grandiflora.